basiliscos/perl-watcher/README.md

 ## Development

-Any help, critique, suggestions, requests, advices... are welcome.
+Any help, critique, suggestions, requests, advises... are welcome.
 Especially, I have troubles with Gtk2 UI.

-Current roadmap can be found here https://github.com/basiliscos/perl-watcher/blob/master/TODO
+Current road map can be found here https://github.com/basiliscos/perl-watcher/blob/master/TODO

 ## Design

 PerlWatcher is written in Modern Perl.

 PerlWatcher is composed of Engine (including basic watchers) and UI.
-Currently Currenlty it uses only GTK2+ backend, but it should be easy to use the others, like: KDE, console or even aggregate it as tmux-extension.
+Currently it uses only GTK2+ back-end, but it should be easy to use the others, like: KDE, console or even aggregate it as tmux-extension.

 ## COPYRIGHT AND LICENSE